The Napa Wine Project

 The winery was sold by Beringer to the current owners, Gerret & Tatiana Copeland and partners and became Chateau Bouchaine Winery in 1980.
 The partners planted the first vines on site in 1982.
 Along with the Copeland’s, the original investors included David Pollak (former sales manager for DuPont and the one responsible for creating the investment team) and Austin Kiplinger (a journalist, publisher of the Kiplinger Letter and businessman, now deceased).
 Rancher Electra Biggs was also once a sizable early investor.

-Gerret is originally from Wilmington Delaware; his parents were quite accomplished – his father was president of DuPont Company and his mother was a well-known horticulturist.
+Gerret is originally from Wilmington Delaware; his parents were quite accomplished – his father Lammot du Pont Copeland was the 11th president of DuPont Company and also founded the Wilmington DE chapter of the Confrérie des Chevaliers du Tastevin (an association of Burgundy wine connoisseurs with a number of international chapters).
+His mother Pamela Copeland was a well-known horticulturist.
 Gerret is directly related to DuPont’s founder, Eleuthère Irénée du Pont.
 He spent his career in finance.
-Tatiana’s family heritage is Russian (her great uncle was the famous composer Sergei Rachmanioff).
+Tatiana’s family heritage is Russian; her great uncle was the famous composer Sergei Rachmanioff.
 She was born in Germany, lived in Denmark for a short while but spent much of her childhood living in Argentina before moving to the USA and earning degrees from UCLA and the University of California Berkeley.

 Both Gerret and Tatiana are very active in the arts and music scene both in the Napa Valley and in Delaware (including the Delaware Art Museum in Wilmington which was founded by Gerret’s grandmother); they are also strong supporters of Festival Napa Valley.
 And over the years both have given generously to a variety of other causes focused primarily on Wilmington based locations including healthcare, the arts, the environment, animal welfare and education.